m-queszel/Dotfiles/README.md

 ## My dotfiles for dwm, dwmblocks-async, st, and nvim

 These configuration files are by no means perfect, but they work.
-The primary purpose of this repository is to serve as a save point in case I break everything and need to go back.
+The primary purpose of this repository is to both serve as a savepoint and allow others to use this as a starting point for their own configuration.

 ## Patches applied to dwm: